zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - See what questions you have and get some answers
 - Protect your work

+You don't have to finish all of these steps in a month.
+The goal is to make a plan, and to make some progress.
 ---
 class: img-caption
 # Collecting Stories and Asking Questions